HomeArticlesGuideMuscle Building Guide

 • Lean body mass: 83 − 15.4 = 67.6 kg

 Use the Lean Body Mass Calculator monthly to track this number.
-Gaining 0.5–1 kg of lean mass per month is strong progress; 1–2 kg is exceptional and typically only occurs in true beginners.
+Gaining 0.5–1 kg of lean mass per month counts as strong progress; 1–2 kg is exceptional and typically shows up only in true beginners.

 What good progress looks like: